MarkCarsonDev/cLockIn/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have ideas for features or improvements, please feel free to open an issue or submit a pull request.

 ## License